Mortgage FAQs and Refinancing answers | HSBC

 - The program is only available for New York State properties

-HSBC's CommunityWorks mortgage program has guidelines which allow you to use grant money to help pay for costs associated with closing your mortgage loan.
-It allows you to apply the grant to both the minimum 3% down payment requirement as well as all of the closing costs.
+HSBC's CommunityWorks mortgage program allows you to use grant money to help pay for costs associated with closing your mortgage loan.
+You may apply the grant to both the minimum 3% down payment requirement as well as all of the closing costs.
 Any extra funds needed to close can then be paid through your own savings, a gift, or a grant from another source.

-- Only a 3% down payment requirement for 1-unit properties, including Co-Ops
+- Only a 3% down payment requirement for 1-unit properties

 - Borrowers income must be at or below 80% of the median area income or the property must be located in a designated census tract